-For this year, the Swiss watchmaker has seriously facelifted its Maurice Lacroix Les Classiques Phases de Lune model.
-Compared to the currently available version of the watch that was revealed more than two years ago during SIHH 2010 trade show, the new watch undoubtedly looks less dramatic, but is clearly more in line with their current model range.
+For the year 2012, the Swiss watchmaker has seriously facelifted its Maurice Lacroix Les Classiques Phases de Lune collection.
+Compared to the currently available 2010 Classique Phases de Lune (ref.
+LC6068-YS101-13E) version that was revealed at the SIHH 2010 trade show, the new watch undoubtedly looks less dramatic (and, frankly, more generic with its Longines Master Collection-like exterior,) but is at the same time more in line with their current model range.

 Although the base caliber is known for its high reliability, it must be noted that an introduction of any add-on module usually increases a chance of failure and also makes it more expensive to fix.

 The movement is secured inside a compact 40 mm stainless steel body, which is equipped with a pair of sapphire crystals on both sides.

 Although after all the tweaks the watch somehow lost a great deal of its personality, I must admit that now it looks like a more adequate choice for a price-conscious person who’s looking for a moderately priced complication watch that would look good with a business suit and a pair of Park Avenue oxfords.

 As for the price, there is still no official information on this account, but there is a good chance that the 2012 Maurice Lacroix Les Classiques Phases de Lune will be no more expensive than the outgoing model that was initially offered at a reasonable price of some $4000*.

 Build Quality: 5/5

 Overall Legibility: 4.5/5

 Nighttime Legibility: 1/5